konfortes/EifoAta/README.md

 EifoAta
 =======
-1. MongoDB connection need to be configured in data/database.js mongodb was installed on mongoHQ. the connection string : mongodb://<user>:<password>@kahana.mongohq.com:10021/konfortes.
+1. MongoDB connection need to be configured in data/database.js mongodb was installed on mongoHQ(Compose). the connection string : mongodb://user:password@kahana.mongohq.com:10021/konfortes.

 2. To run with nodemon: nodemon server.js

-3. In cloud9 hosting, the app can be accessed by URL that is emitted to the Output tab of the console
+3. In cloud9 hosting, the app can be accessed by URL that is emitted to the Output tab of the console.

-in case of Error: listen EADDRINUSE run kill $(ps ax | grep '[j]s' | awk '{ print $1 }')
+in case of Error: listen EADDRINUSE run kill $(ps ax | grep '[j]s' | awk '{ print $1 }').